Merzasphor/MWSE/docs/source/lua/type/tes3race.rst

 ----------------------------------------------------------------------------------------------------

 `abilities`_ (`tes3spellList`_)
+    Read-only.
 A list of abilities that NPCs of that race have access to.
 It is a tes3spellList, which is a list wrapper with helper functions.
 The actual list is accessed with .iterator. e.g. for _, ability in pairs(race.abilities.iterator) do print(ability.name) end

 `baseAttributes`_ (`table`_)
+    Read-only.
 Array-style table access to base 8 attributes for the race.
 Each element in the array is a tes3raceBaseAttribute.

 `deleted`_ (`boolean`_)
     The deleted state of the object.

 `description`_ (`string`_)
+    Read-only.
 Loads from disk and returns the description of the race.

 `disabled`_ (`boolean`_)
     The disabled state of the object.

 `femaleBody`_ (`tes3raceBodyParts`_)
+    Read-only.
 Access to all the body parts that will be used for female actors of this race.

 `flags`_ (`number`_)
     Raw bit-based flags.

 `height`_ (`tes3raceHeightWeight`_)
+    Read-only.
 Access to the the height pair for males/females of the race.

 `id`_ (`string`_)
     The unique identifier for the object.

 `maleBody`_ (`tes3raceBodyParts`_)
+    Read-only.
 Access to all the body parts that will be used for male actors of this race.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.

 `name`_ (`string`_)
+    Read-only.
 The player-facing name for the object.

 `objectFlags`_ (`number`_)
     The raw flags of the object.